A permit is a license that allows work to be performed on a residential or commercial building. A permit is issued to the owner or the owner’s agent.

 The permit and approved copy of your plans should be on site for all inspections.

 Construction work can start once the permit is issued and all fees have been paid.
 Failure to obtain a permit prior to starting work can result in a stop work order and/or penalty fees.

-No. Each mechanical permit must be pulled separately.
+Yes.
+Each mechanical trade will be included in the permit.
 Commercial mechanical and electrical permits require State Licensed Contractors.

-No. The City will not recommend any company or contractor; however, you can request a copy of contractors that are currently registered with the City.
+No. The City will not recommend any company or contractor.

-On a new home or building, the inspector does not need to meet with you (but it can be helpful if you choose to be there) as long as the building is open for the inspector.
-However, if you call for an inspection for an occupied home or business, it is necessary for an adult to be present to meet the inspector and show the inspector the permit and the area where the improvement is located.
+On a new home or building, as long as the building is open for the inspector, you do not need to be present (but it can be helpful if you choose to be there).
+However, if you call for an inspection for an occupied home or business, an adult must be present to show the inspector the permit and location of the improvement.

 Yes.
 Links to these permit applications are available on the Building Department page for both residential and commercial buildings.

 Please call the Building Department permit coordinator at 614.885.5380 ext.
 1012.